andrewfhou/mweepigeon-landing/_posts/2024-02-07-MKMARG-06-Mysterious-Museum.md

 </p>

 <p>
 Since r2c5 was down to V/R and now it can no longer be R, it must be V. By Law of Leftovers splitting the right two columns, r5c6 is also V. r2c5 also means that r6c5 must be an I, which means r7c3 is C, which means r7c4 is A, which means r5c5 is R, completing the bottom middle section.
-Also, we now only have one remaining cell in column 5, which musst be A.
+Also, we now only have one remaining cell in column 5, which must be A.
 </p>

 <img src="/assets/images/RAMI/06-mysterious-musuem_pencils-3.png" alt="penciled grid 3">